Campus Overview

 Veteran & Family Support

-Daily footprint: 150–250 veterans and family members are housed, counseled, trained, or seen by on-site healthcare teams every day.
+Daily footprint: 360-510 people daily are housed, counseled, trained, or seen by on-site healthcare teams every day.

-Surge mode: CRC, Village 5, program halls, and villas expand the care footprint to 400+ individuals during regional emergencies.
+Surge mode: CRC, Village 5, program halls, and villas expand the care footprint to 470-710 people supported in emergency response during regional emergencies.
 Housing units convert to ELZ-aligned surge shelters with pre-planned intake and logistics.

 Wraparound services include behavioral health, job training, financial counseling, addiction recovery, family services, and daily wellness operations coordinated through the CRC and Village 5 hubs.